ra3133/resym/README.md

-# ReSym Artifact
+# Artifact

-This repository provides artifacts for the paper [**"ReSym: Harnessing LLMs to Recover Variable and Data Structure Symbols from Stripped Binaries"**](https://www.cs.purdue.edu/homes/lintan/publications/resym-ccs24.pdf) (CCS 2024).

-🏆 **ACM SIGSAC Distinguished Paper Award Winner**

-**Note**: We are actively maintaining/updating our artifacts.
-Please make sure you are using the latest version.

-## ReSym Overview
+## Tool Overview

-The ReSym tool consists of three main components:
+The tool consists of three main components:
 #### **1. Data Processing** (`./process_data`)

 Converts raw binary and decompiled code into a format suitable for model training or inference.
 Details of the usage can be found in (`./process_data/readme.md`)